-This motherboard supports a programmable firmware chip that you can update using the provided utility described in section "2.1 Managing and updating your BIOS"
+This motherboard supports a programmable Serial Peripheral Interface (SPI) chip that you can update using the provided utility described in section "4.1 Managing and updating your BIOS."

 Use the BIOS Setup program when you are installing a motherboard, reconfiguring your system, or prompted to "Run Setup."
 This section explains how to configure your system using this utility.